andrew-mestas/project/README.md

 + z-index = 1 foot distance
 + scene rendered out as 3d space can be manipulated based on position

-Brian was mentioning using MongoDB to integrate location-based queries and its scalability also for this project do you guys want to use node with Express or Ruby with rails?
-What are the pros and cons?
+Brian was mentioning using MongoDB to integrate location-based queries and its scalability also for this project

 ​[2:53]
 Using the open API can bind data to objects rendered on 3d scene